GVisor

-gVisor is a container sandbox developed by Google that focuses on security, efficiency and ease of use. gVisor implements around 200 of the Linux system calls in userspace, for additional security compared to containers that run directly on top of the Linux kernel and are isolated with namespaces.
-Unlike the Linux kernel, gVisor is written in the memory-safe programming language Go to prevent common pitfalls which frequently occur in software written in C.
+gVisor is an open-source container sandbox developed by Google that focuses on security, efficiency, and ease of use.
+It provides virtualization-like isolation while maintaining the resource efficiency of standard containers. gVisor intercepts application system calls and implements a large portion of the Linux system call ABI in userspace, offering additional security compared to standard containers that run directly on top of the Linux kernel and are isolated merely with namespaces.
+Unlike the Linux kernel, gVisor is written in the memory-safe programming language Go to prevent common pitfalls which frequently occur in software written in C. Modern features of the platform include checkpoint/restore functionality, runtime monitoring integration (such as with Falco), and GPU/CUDA isolation for AI/ML workloads.

-According to Google and Brad Fitzpatrick, gVisor is used in Google's production environment including the App Engine standard environment, Cloud Functions, Cloud ML Engine and Google Cloud Run.
-Most recently, gVisor was integrated with Google Kubernetes Engine, allowing users to sandbox their Kubernetes pods for use cases like SaaS and multitenancy.
+According to Google and Brad Fitzpatrick, gVisor is used extensively in Google's production environment, including the App Engine standard environment, Cloud Functions, and Google Cloud Run.
+Furthermore, gVisor is integrated with Google Kubernetes Engine (GKE Sandbox), allowing users to sandbox their Kubernetes pods for use cases like SaaS and multitenancy.

+Beyond Google, gVisor is adopted by numerous organizations to secure their container and application infrastructure.
+Notable adopters include DigitalOcean for its App Platform, Cloudflare for Cloudflare Pages builds, and AI companies like OpenAI and Anthropic to safely execute untrusted code or high-risk tasks.
+Additionally, projects like Docker (in its Mac desktop version) and Tailscale rely on gVisor's network stack library for userspace networking.

+Architecture

+gVisor acts as an application kernel, it intercepts and handles system calls and page faults from the sandboxed workload itself, rather than passing them to the host Linux kernel.